 We are often asked how the multi power system on models such as the Massey Ferguson 65, 135, 165 etc. works.
-What really seems to intrigue people is that the engine breaking system works when in high multi-power, but there is no engine breaking when in low multi-power………
+What really seems to intrigue people is that the engine braking system works when in high multi-power, but there is no engine braking when in low multi-power………

 This is also why if you are in high multi going up a hill and you depress the clutch pedal that whilst in gear no roll-back can occur because of the ratchet clutch. ie. both systems are locked together.
 The hydraulic multi-power clutch is not torque converter, but is merely a multi-plate hydraulically operated clutch pack.
 The good thing about this is that there is no loss of power through to the gearbox.